arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges34.md

 Startup option changes
 ----------------------

-The arangod, the following startup options have changed:
+For arangod, the following startup options have changed:

-- the hidden option `--server.maximal-threads` is now obsolete.

-  Setting the option will have no effect.
-  The number of server threads is now configured by the following startup options:
+- the number of server threads is now configured by the following startup options:

-  - `--server.threads`: determines the maximum number of request processing threads the server will start
   - `--server.minimal-threads`: determines the minimum number of request processing threads the server will start
+  - `--server.maximal-threads`: determines the maximum number of request processing threads the server will start

-  The actual number of request processing threads is adjusted dynamically at runtime and will float between `--server.minimal-threads` and `--server.threads`.
-Thus the value configured for `--server.threads` should not greatly exceed the server's number of hardware threads.
+  The actual number of request processing threads is adjusted dynamically at runtime and will float between `--server.minimal-threads` and `--server.maximal-threads`.

-- the option `--server.maximal-queue-size` has been renamed to `--server.queue-size`.

 - the default value for the existing startup option `--javascript.gc-interval` has been increased from every 1000 to every 2000 requests, and the default value